Z-Puyu/hive-mind/README.md

 1. Syntax highlighting for code blocks which support different programming languages.

-2. Smooth animations during dragging and dropping blocks.
+2. Smoother animations during dragging and dropping blocks.

 3. "Transfer Station" which hosts temporary copies of blocks deemed potentially useful by the user, such that the user can retrieve them directly from the station to paste in the appropriate position without needing to browse back and forth to search for the blocks.

-4. Ability to merge neighbouring blocks into one block to be moved around together.
+4. Ability to chain up neighbouring blocks and move them around together.

 ### Intuitive and Smooth User-Interface Interactions